timothestes/redemption-probability-simulation/readme.md

 - `--deck_sizes_to_try`: Space-separated list of deck sizes to try (not tested for multiple deck sizes yet).
 - `--n_turns`: Number of turns per simulation (default: 1, not tested for above one yet).
 - `--going_first`: Flag to simulate going first in the game (which means 3 cards will not be drawn at the start of the first turn).
-- `--include_hopper`: Flag to include the hopper card in the deck.
+- `--hopper`: Flag to include the hopper card in the deck.
+- `--virgin_birth`: Flag to include The Virgin Birth in the deck.
 - `--generate_plot`: Flag to generate a heatmap of the simulation's results.

 ## Plotting Results